Transloadit offers a variety of features to reduce video size while maintaining quality, as well as add effects like watermarks.

 You can also try demos of these examples right here, live on our website.

-Encode a video, extract 8 thumbnails and store everything in your S3 bucket
+Encode a video, extract 8 thumbnails and store everything in an S3 bucket